 In her final teaching practice of the week (2,3) Angela was observed teaching by the trainees from the second group.
 These trainees were also present in the TP feedback session.
-In her feedback on her own teaching she mentioned that she had missed erm I put that it flowed well and each part related to the next and there was nice connections between them erm the warmer was ^ which I thought was quite successful [...]
+In her feedback on her own teaching she mentioned that she had missed something out because she was trying not to look at her lesson plan in order to make the class flow more:

-and I put I achieved my aim erm improvements a lot more interesting and it's clearer I thought <TT: yeah> er but erm my organisation's a bit lacking erm I think I had so much stuff er there were a few things where I ^ I sort of lost my place where I was and I was trying to ^ I was trying not to look at my notes too much and see where I was because I wanted it to flow better but as I was all I was doing steps the wrong way round and missing something out or doing something wrong a couple of times I did that then er you checked out what the students actually thought about these various propositions which I thought was a nice stage coz what I liked about it was that you were interested in what they were saying you know they felt as if you really did want to know what they we..what they thought rather than just get sentences from them and you reacted naturally to what they were saying they appreciated that so a pretty effective lesson erm clear on the grammar involved the students as much as possible good rapport nice smile happy atmosphere supportive practice activities were mostly realistic [...] you thought carefully about instructions and achieved good results with them mostly established clarity throughout the lesson and made good progress in correction pity you forgot about the question form
+and I put I achieved my aim erm improvements a lot more interesting and it's clearer I thought $\langle TT: yeah \rangle$ er but erm my organisation's a bit lacking erm I think I had so much stuff er there were a few things where I ^ I sort of lost my place where I was and I was trying to ^ I was trying not to look at my notes too much and see where I was because I wanted it to flow better but as I was all I was doing steps the wrong way round and missing something out or doing something wrong a couple of times I did that her 'careful and clear' instructions and her genuine interest in the students' opinions:

+The tutor then moved on to evaluate what had happened in the lesson.
+He praised then er you checked out what the students actually thought about these various propositions which I thought was a nice stage coz what I liked about it was that you were interested in what they were saying you know they felt as if you really did want to know what they we...what they thought rather than just get sentences from them and you reacted naturally to what they were saying they appreciated that so a pretty effective lesson erm clear on the grammar involved the students as much as possible good rapport nice smile happy atmosphere supportive practice activities were mostly realistic [...] you thought carefully about instructions and achieved good results with them mostly established clarity throughout the lesson and made good progress in correction pity you forgot about the question form